 A fascinating thing is that absolutely everyone has faced this issue, dilemma, phase or whatever you want to call it.

-Therefore, I decided to share a set of 5 reoccurring sentences that I’ve heard in my head in my moments of self-loath and how I counter them.
-This is not to overlook that there are much more but because upon talking to my friends and family, these were things they could relate to, too.
+Therefore, I decided to share a set of 3 reoccurring sentences that I’ve heard in my head in my moments of self-loath and how I counter them.
+This is not to overlook that there are much many but because upon talking to my friends and family, these were things they could relate to, too.
 I hope to benefit you and myself by a mutual, collective recovery from this hollowing menace around self-esteem issues.

 As a former psychology student and enthusiast, I’ve also tried to keep this in tandem with the Rosenberg Self-Esteem Scale.
 Note that this scale only works when you are honest with yourself and so will these counters.